-The erection of buildings for Whisky Storage is considered acceptable in this location and would not have an adverse impact on the surrounding area.
-Subject to the upgrading of the vehicular access to the site from the A95 trunk road, provision of passing places and surface water drainage, sufficient infrastructure can be provided to serve the development.
+The erection of buildings for whisky storage in this location is considered acceptable and would not have an adverse impact on the surrounding area.
 The proposal complies with the provisions of the development plan and there are no material considerations that indicate otherwise.